 Although being taxed like an S corporation is probably chosen the least often by small business owners, it is an option.
 For some LLCs and their owners, this can actually provide a tax savings, particularly if the LLC operates an active trade or business and the payroll taxes on the owner or owners is high.

 So you are ready to start a small business.
 You have a wonderful vision for a unique, new service or special product.
 Your business plan is a work of art.
 You are ready to let go of the safety and security of your cubicle at the office and blaze a new trail of entrepreneurship.
 Congratulations!

-Now, as you start, run and grow your new business, how do you intend to structure it so that it becomes an efficiently operating and thriving enterprise?
-The most popular organizational form for small businesses today is the limited liability company (LLC).
+Now, as you start, run, and grow your new business, how do you intend to structure it so that it becomes an efficiently operating and thriving enterprise?
+The most popular organizational formation for small businesses is the limited liability company (LLC).